allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 And we’re done!
 This time for real.
-After all this work we ended up with something that can be visualied with a diagram like this:
+After all this work we ended up with something that can be visualized with a diagram like this:

 ![Repayment state machine diagram (V2)]({% link /img/articles/2021-01-26-state-machines-made-easy-in-dotnet/repayment-state-machine-v2.png %})

-I mentioned earlier, that we have internal back-office tools to view state machines and their transition history.
+I mentioned earlier that we have internal back-office tools to view state machines and their transition history.
-Here is an example view of a repayment process that was coordinated with the state machine we defined above (sensitive data has been covered, since this was taken in production):
+Here is an example view of a repayment process that was coordinated with the state machine we defined above (sensitive data was redacted, since this was taken in production):

 ![Back-office state machine view]({% link /img/articles/2021-01-26-state-machines-made-easy-in-dotnet/back-office-state-machine-view.png %})

 ### Caveats

 You may have noticed some problems here.
-What would happen, if we received an event with a payment identifier that was wrong?
+What would happen if we received an event with a wrong payment identifier?
 Right now the state machine is not ready for that.
 However, that can be remedied relatively easily by adding another condition to `When` methods of all transitions for `PaymentRegistered` and `PaymentCompleted` events, such as: